The Keys to Heaven: Can Tarot Unlock the "Pearly Gates?"

 For spiritual paths taking a more "black and white" approach to the divine source, the procedure is simple: if one follows the rules, then one's admission to heaven is assured.
 However, those who embrace an esoteric or metaphysical method for reaching heaven's gates may view the process as more encompassing and interactive.
 To the mystically inclined student, the road to heaven is a personal journey.
 The seeker is charged with the task of discovering the Divine Will and incorporating it into his or her own soul.

-Within the esoteric, mystical, and occult disciplines, tarot has frequently been held up as the key – or at least, key – to achieving this lofty goal.
+Within the esoteric, mystical, and occult disciplines, tarot has frequently been held up as the key – or at least, a key – to achieving this lofty goal.
 We have been assured by any number of writers on the subject that through study and meditation upon the images of tarot, we can come to know ourselves, our universe, and our God.
 But this seems a rather bold statement to make about a "simple" pack of cards.
 Is there any real, logical basis for such a claim?

 Early theories declaring tarot to be an expression of some "ancient spiritual wisdom" passed down through the ages are no longer well-supported by the most current research.
 Many contemporary approaches to the subject rely instead on more psychologically-oriented constructs; for example, positing how the images present universal archetypes, thus allowing the viewer to tap into the Jungian "collective unconscious."
 What follows here, however, are a few of my own "metaphysical musings" on the question – mostly in a curious, exploratory spirit inspired by Rachel Pollack's tarot opus, The Forest of Souls.
 It is not an original series of ideas, but hopefully I have condensed and rephrased the concepts presented so as to provide a somewhat interesting and understandable introduction to students who are relatively new to the topic.